-Add mystery: By fleshing out a notion rather than reducing it to one line, enjambment creates a more complicated story inside a verse, jarring the reader’s perceptions and causing confusion.
+Add mystery: By expanding a thought rather than condensing it into a single line, enjambment enhances the nuances of the story inside a verse, jarring the reader’s perceptions and causing confusion.

 Create greater speed and tension: In poetry, enjambment adds to the drama.
-The conclusion of the first line is a cliffhanger.
+The end of the first line is a cliffhanger.
 It pushes the audience to stay reading to discover what occurs next.

 Generate momentum: Enjambment goes fluidly across line breaks, which in poems normally result in an enforced halt.
 The mind desires to move rapidly on to the next line, and in this way, tempo and momentum get quicker.
 Enjambment adds movement and vigor to a verse.